vicw0ng-hk/puzzles/euler/notebooks/100-999/README.md

 https://projecteuler.net/about

-You may, of course, check with me in over private discussion.
+You may, of course, check with me privately.

+:white_check_mark: Solved: 926, 932